 1 tsp ground coriander

 140g of tinned butter beans (drained and well rinsed)

 200g red bell peppers (cut into bite-sized pieces)

 Put the garlic-infused oil in a frying pan over a medium heat and add the beans, spices, salt and pepper, and lime juice and cook for 10-15 mins until the beans are soft.

 Put the bean mixture into a bowl and wash your frying pan.

 To make the quesadillas place your tortilla on a flat surface and put 3 tbsps of refried beans in the middle.
 Fold the left and right sides of the tortilla over the beans and then the top and bottom sections until it forms a square parcel.

 Put the frying pan over a medium heat and place your quesadilla in the pan.
 Fry on both sides until golden brown.
 (I just fry mine in a dry frying pan, but feel free to add some sunflower oil if you like.)

-Serve with the cashew sour cream, jalapeños and a 20g low FODMAP portion of sliced avocado.
+Serve with the almond sour cream, jalapeños and a 20g low FODMAP portion of sliced avocado.